decretist/Dissertation/Chapter4/chapter4.md

 following the same procedure used to produce the Gratian1 and Gratian2 samples, as a practical matter it is not useful to do so.
 The only case statement (*thema*) for which Winroth's appendix notes a textual difference is C.19 d.init.[@winroth_making_2000, 216] The first-recension version of the text of C.19 d.init. omits a 13-word clause added to the second recension version, seemingly for the purpose of piling up descriptive detail. (*unus relicta propria ecclesia eo inuito, alter dimissa regulari canonica cenobio se contulit*).
-Gratian0, the sample containing the cases statements, is therefore made up of 99.6% first-recension text.
-Similarly, the number of words added to the *dicta* in *de Penitentia* between the first and second recensions is relatively minimal, 556 words out of a total of 10,081 words; dePen, the sample containing the *dicta* from *de Penitentia*, is therefore made up of 94.5% first-recension text.
+Gratian0, the sample containing the case statements, is therefore made up of 99.6% first-recension text.
+Similarly, the number of words added to the *dicta* in *de Penitentia* between the first and second recensions is relatively small, 556 words out of a total of 10,081 words; dePen, the sample containing the *dicta* from *de Penitentia*, is therefore made up of 94.5% first-recension text.